Matt Ryan (American football): 2016: MVP season

 As the #2-seed in the NFC Playoffs, Ryan led the 11–5 Falcons to a 36–20 home victory over the #3-seed Seattle Seahawks in the Divisional Round.
 Ryan passed for over 300 yards and had three touchdowns.
 In the NFC Championship, Ryan led the Falcons to a 44–21 home victory over the Green Bay Packers.
 Ryan threw for 392 yards, four touchdowns, and no interceptions.
 He also ran for a fifth touchdown, just the fourth player to do so in a post-season game, as the Falcons earned a trip to Super Bowl LI.
 The game against the Packers was the last one ever played at the Georgia Dome.
 During Super Bowl LI against the New England Patriots, Ryan finished with 284 passing yards, two touchdowns, and a lost fumble.
-Although the Falcons led the game 28–3 at one point, they had one of the most historic downfalls in sports history and lost the Super Bowl in overtime, 34–28.
+Although the Falcons led the game 28–3 midway through the third quarter, they suffered one of the most historic collapses in sports history and lost in overtime, 34–28.
 Ryan became the first quarterback in franchise history to pass for over 1,000 yards in a single postseason.
 Of the quarterbacks to achieve the feat, he achieved the highest passer rating, 135.3, and joined Joe Flacco as the only ones to not throw a single interception.